FAQs

 • Providing clinical counseling and psychotherapy to help alleviate emotional disorders; understand conscious and unconscious motivation; resolve emotional, relationship, and attitudinal conflicts; and modify behaviors that interfere with effective emotional, social, adaptive, and intellectual functioning.

-To become Licensed Clinical Professional Counselors, we were required to complete a rigorous graduate training program, including coursework in human growth and development; counseling theory; counseling techniques; assessment; research and evaluation; professional, legal, and ethical responsibilities; psychopathology; substance abuse; family systems; group dynamics; lifestyles and career development; and social and cultural foundations of counseling.
-In addition, we were required to serve clinical internships, complete over 3,300 hours of supervised experience after our graduate training, and pass two licensure examinations administered by the National Board for Certified Counselors: the National Counselor Examination and the National Clinical Mental Health Counselor Examination.
+To become Licensed Clinical Professional Counselors, I was required to complete a rigorous graduate training program, including coursework in human growth and development; counseling theory; counseling techniques; assessment; research and evaluation; professional, legal, and ethical responsibilities; psychopathology; substance abuse; family systems; group dynamics; lifestyles and career development; and social and cultural foundations of counseling.
+In addition, I was required to serve clinical internships, complete over 3,300 hours of supervised experience after my graduate training, and pass two licensure examinations administered by the National Board for Certified Counselors: the National Counselor Examination and the National Clinical Mental Health Counselor Examination.

 Why should I choose to work with you?

 Having solid training and clinical experience is only part of what you should be looking for in a therapist.
 The rest is more intangible.
 Questions you might ask yourself are: Would I feel comfortable talking with this person about personal, intimate details of my life?
 Does there seem to be a good fit personality-wise?
 Is the therapist a good listener?
 Will I feel heard?
 Does this person have the life experience to be able to understand the issues I am struggling with?
 Can I feel assured that I will not be judged?
-Tom and Lorena have the life experience to match their professional training.
-With each having over 35 years of professional and career experience, hopefully some measure of widsom has been attained.
-Tom and Lorena have warm, outgoing personalities that put clients at ease.
-They have experience working effectively with people from all walks of life and often have personal experience in dealing with many of the most common types of problems that their clients are confronting.
+Tom has the life experience to match his professional training.
+With over 35 years of professional and career experience, hopefully some measure of widsom has been attained.
+Tom has a warm, outgoing personality that put clients at ease.
+He has experience working effectively with people from all walks of life and often has personal experience in dealing with many of the most common types of problems that his clients are confronting.

 Would it be better for me to see a male or a female therapist?